Semigroup of annuli in Liouville CFT: Introduction

 defined by replacing $f_t$ by $f$ in \eqref{def_T_t} (see Definition \ref{defTf}).
 This semigroup is called \emph{Segal's semigroup of holomorphic annuli}, in reference to the paper \cite[Section 2]{Segal87} in which Segal makes the observation that this semigroup plays a fundamental role in CFT.
 It was also independently studied by Neretin \cite{Ner87,Ner1990}.
-For practical reasons, for $\eps>0$ we will define $\mc{S}_\eps$ the subset of elements $f\in \mc{S}$ that admits a holomorphic extension to $(1+\eps)\D^\circ$ and are smooth on $(1+\eps)\T$.
+For practical reasons, for $\eps>0$ we will define $\mc{S}_\eps$ as the subset of elements $f\in \mc{S}$ that admits a holomorphic extension to $(1+\eps)\D^\circ$ and are smooth on $(1+\eps)\T$, and we identify the tangent space to $\mc{S}_\eps$ to be the space of holomorphic vector fields ${\rm v}=v(z)\pl_z=\sum_{n\in \N}v_nz^{n+1}\pl_z$ in $(1+\eps)\D$.
 It can be equipped with a Fr\'echet topology using seminorms \eqref{seminorm}.

 A first important intermediate result of the paper is a representation of Segal's holomorphic annuli and its differentiability. \begin{theorem}[Representation of Segal semigroup of annuli] The map ${\bf T}: f\mapsto {\bf T}_f$ is a representation of the semigroup $\mc{S}$ in the sense that for $f_1,f_2\in \mc{S}$